tonypls/emaps-candidate-test/README.md

 Replace the BottomSheet we use from react-spring-bottom-sheet with [this more lightweight alternative](https://www.npmjs.com/package/bottom-sheet-dialog)

 Step 4.
-Push your changes to your private repo, create a PR explaining what you've done and invite @tonypls and @VIKTORVAV99 as reviewers and we'll get back to you when we've reviewed.
+Push your changes to your private repo, create a PR explaining the changes, try explain reasons why this change is good, is there anything measurably different?
+Then invite @tonypls and @VIKTORVAV99 as reviewers and we'll get back to you when we've reviewed.

 Congrats 🎉